near/docs/docs/8.abstraction/chain-signatures.md

 NEAR smart contracts are unable to halt execution and await the completion of a process.
 To solve this, one can make the contract call itself again and again checking on each iteration to see if the result is ready.

-**Note:** Each call will take one block that equates to ~1 second of waiting.
+**Note:** Each call will take one block which equates to ~1 second of waiting.
 After some time the contract will either return a result that an external party provided or return an error running out of GAS waiting.

 </details>